xtuml/erebus/docs/protocol_verifier/README.md

         └── test_uml_1.puml (optional)
     ```
     Note that all folders and files are optional in general within the zip file (this may not be the case for specific systems for example the `test_file_store` may need to be populated with template test data if the test for the specific system in question does not have a generator of test data).
 The folder can include:
     * `profile_store` - (OPTIONAL) This can be populated with a single profile for the test case detailing the time dependent rate at which single instances of test data will be sent.
+File format is found in `docs/TestProfiles.md`
-    * `test_file_store` - (OPTIONAL) This can be populted with arbitary template (or otherwise) test data that will be used in the test
+    * `test_file_store` - (OPTIONAL) This can be populted with arbitary template (or otherwise) test json data files that will be used in the test (test json file formats described above for the endpoint `/upload/test-files` documentation).
+Test file template files can be created using the cli tool (from project directory) `./test_harness/protocol_verifier/create_test_file_json.py` (usage is held within the script).
     * `uml_file_store` - (OPTIONAL) This can be populated with the required PUML job definition files for conversion and sending to the PV.
     * `test_config.yaml` - (OPTIONAL) This yaml file includes the test config used for the particular test case.
 If not present the test config in the JSON body of the `startTest` endpoint will be used (along with any defaults not set in the input config)